Nels Stewart: Playing style

 Stewart's fame, however, rested squarely on his abilities as a clutch goal scorer around the net.
 He frequently had multiple-goal games, once marking 4 tallies against the Toronto St. Pats, and was often at the top of the scoring race in his early seasons.
 This was partially due to his exceptionally hard and “heavy” shot, which was known to have injured several goalies due to its high trajectory.
 Notably, during the 1928 postseason, a Stewart shot caught Rangers goaltender Lorne Chabot in the left eye, giving him a hemorrhage.

 Stewart used his shot frequently from close-in, drifting around the crease and waiting patiently to receive a pass before burying it in the net.
 He had remarkable balance on his skates, as well as tremendous hand-eye coordination.
-This was demonstrated perfectly in his inaugural Stanley Cup Final against Victoria.
+This was demonstrated perfectly in his inaugural Stanley Cup Finals against Victoria.
 In the first game of the series, Stewart was rushing the puck up ice when he was knocked flat by a heavy check from Cougars captain Clem Loughlin.
 Separated from the puck by five feet and sliding prone across the ice, Stewart nevertheless managed to hook the rubber with his stick and poke it past Victoria goalie Hap Holmes for the leading goal.
 In the second game, Stewart was body checked by two Victoria players at once.
 Wildly off-balance, he managed to stay on one foot and fire another hard shot past Holmes.

 Thereafter, Stewart was notoriously difficult to knock off the puck, and could even propel it into the net one-handed – sometimes by steadying himself on the crossbar with his other hand and much to the irritation of opposing goaltenders.
 This was aided further by his use of a heavy stick with a lie of 10", almost L-shaped, enabling him to keep the puck close to his feet.